ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/02-comparing-values.md

 field?
 Or search sometimes on one key, and at other times on another?
 The problem is that the "keyness" of a given field is not an inherent property within the record, but rather depends on the context.
-So, you cannot always count on being able to use your favorite method name (or even the comparable interface) to extract the desired key value.
+So, you cannot always count on being able to use your favourite method name (or even the comparable interface) to extract the desired key value.

     interface Comparable: